eda-ricercatore/gulyas-scripts/notes/python.md

 			+ **isinstance()**
 			+ **issubclass()**
-		* Instead of type checking (or checking the class), ask if the object is behaving according to how/what I want
+		* Instead of type checking (or checking the class), ask if the object is behaving according to what I want
 			\cite[Chapters 7, pp. 143]{Hetland2005}.
 + The built-in type **object** is "a foundation type that underpins the entire system \cite[Chapter 4, pp. 103]{Alchin2010}.